 Alternate between taking practice exams and reviewing material you did poorly on.
 If you spend too much time on test questions, you are just memorizing those answers.
 But if you spend too much time reviewing material, you are probably going into more depth then is needed for the exam.

 Keep it in perspective.
-You have to take this test to apply for grad school, but it really is a poor indicator of your future career in research.
+You have to take this test to apply for grad school and it will make an impact on the school you attend, but it really is a poor indicator of your future career in research.

 If you felt good about the exam and liked your score, you can ignore the rest of my advice.
 You are a genius.